amirholakoo/ISMv810/Outline.md

     -   Django comes with a built-in admin interface.
 Register your models in `inventory/admin.py` to manage your data through the admin site.
 2. Implementing CRUD Operations:

-    -   Develop views and templates for creating, reading, updating, and deleting records for your models.
-This involves editing files in `inventory/views.py` and creating HTML templates in `inventory/templates/inventory`.

 #### Phase 4: Frontend Development with Bootstrap